awei01/katsu-site-source/posts/2011-06-28-were-in-the-knot-boston.md

 The lovely bride, Liana, is founder and executive director at [New Brahmin](http://www.newbrahmin.com/), a style and fashion blog.
 Her husband, Michael is the owner of one of Cambridge's newest and hippest restaurants, [Area Four](http://www.areafour.com/).

 Liana and Michael were married on a farm in Western Massachusetts.
 It was one part part [Ralph Lauren](http://www.ralphlauren.com/home/index.jsp?direct), one part cowboy and one part bad-ass.
 We made classic vests in a beautiful, textural gray herringbone and white oxford dress shirts.
 Both vest and shirts were accented in a velvety, brushed buffalo check in red and black.
 Check out [Emilie Inc. Photography](http://blog.emilieinc.net/2010/10/liana-and-michael-marry-in-berkshires.html) for additional photos.

 Need help with your fall wedding?
-E-mail us at [weddings@9tailors.com](mailto:weddings@9tailors.com).
+E-mail us at [{{ site.emails.weddings }}](mailto:{{ site.emails.weddings }}).